Base of tongue squamous cell carcinoma

 0 images remaining

-A mass is centred in the left base of tongue filling the vallecula fossa.
+A mass is centered in the left base of tongue filling the vallecula fossa.
 It has mild extension across the midline to the left side.
-There is thickening of the epiglottis, aryepiglottic folds and left lateral and posterior walls of the oro- and hypopharynx with mucosal thickening seen in the left posterior wall likely to represent submucosal tumour spread and oedema.
+There is thickening of the epiglottis, aryepiglottic folds and left lateral and posterior walls of the oro- and hypopharynx with mucosal thickening seen in the left posterior wall likely to represent submucosal tumor spread and edema.

 Lymphadenopathy: Bilateral enlarged lymph nodes in levels 2 – 5 with a left sided conglomeration (5.6 x 4.6cm) seen in the sagittal plane.